-Harry has earned two Guinness World Records® for Wheel of Fortune and Jeopardy!, and is also the Guinness World Record holder for both most Emmy® Award nominations for a game show producer with 42 and most Emmy Award wins by a game show producer with 13.
-In 2011, both shows tied for the Outstanding Game Show award and Friedman became the first producer ever to win two Emmys in the same category in a tie with himself, which led to a bizarre moment when he had to shake his own hand.
+Friedman’s work on Wheel of Fortune and JEOPARDY! has earned him several Emmy® Awards and three Guinness World Records® records: He is the Guinness World Record holder for most game show episodes produced with 11,128 (as of March 31, 2016), most Emmy® Award nominations for a game show producer with 42 and most Emmy® Award wins by a game show producer with 13.
+In 2011, Wheel of Fortune and JEOPARDY! tied for the Outstanding Game Show award, and Friedman became the first producer ever to win two Emmys in the same category in a tie with himself.

 "It's a kick for us to be able to open up that window to a different world to our home audience."

-Under Harry’s direction, Jeopardy! has become the most honored syndicated game show in television history.
-In 2011, he guided Jeopardy! to win its first ever Peabody Award.
-The award’s panel credited the show for its role in “encouraging, celebrating and rewarding knowledge.”
-Jeopardy! has won a total of 33 Emmy Awards, including the 2015 Emmy for Outstanding Game Show.
+Under Friedman’s direction, the hit series JEOPARDY! has become the most honored syndicated game show in television history.
+In 2011, Friedman guided JEOPARDY! to win its first-ever Peabody Award.
+The awards panel credited the show for its role in “encouraging, celebrating and rewarding knowledge.”
+JEOPARDY! has won a total of 33 Emmy Awards, including the 2015 Emmy for Outstanding Game Show.

-Harry has continued to broaden the show’s scope with an expanded list of challenging categories and clues that reflect popular culture and a variety of special tournaments.
-In 2003, he lifted Jeopardy!’s five-day limit rule for contestants, allowing returning champions to continue amassing winnings as long as they remain victorious.
-This rule change led the way for the memorable 74 consecutive-day run of Utah software engineer Ken Jennings, during which he won a record $2.5 million.
-Series viewership increased an impressive 30 percent during the streak, at times outperforming primetime programs while making it one of the most talked about shows in the country.
+Friedman has continued to broaden the show’s scope with an expanded list of challenging categories and clues that reflect popular culture and a variety of special tournaments.
+In 2003, he lifted JEOPARDY!’s five-day limit rule for contestants, allowing returning champions to continue amassing winnings as long as they remain victorious.
+This rule change led the way for the memorable 74-consecutive-day run of Utah software engineer Ken Jennings, during which he won a record $2.5 million.
+Series viewership increased an impressive 30 percent during the streak, at times outperforming primetime programs while making it one of the most talked-about shows in the country.

-In 2011, Friedman oversaw “Jeopardy!
-The IBM Challenge,” a historic competition that pitted two of the show’s most successful and celebrated contestants—Ken Jennings and Brad Rutter – against an IBM computer named Watson.
-Thanks to this unique partnership, Jeopardy! served as a vital testing ground for the next generation of artificial intelligence.
-The three-day exhibition matches scored the series’ highest ratings in five years, surging 30 percent from the previous year, making Watson a pop culture icon and a part of the American lexicon.
+In 2011, Friedman oversaw “JEOPARDY!
+The IBM Challenge,” an historic exhibition that pitted two of the show’s most successful and celebrated contestants – Jennings and Brad Rutter – against an IBM computer named Watson.
+Thanks to this unique partnership, JEOPARDY! served as a vital testing ground for the next generation of artificial intelligence.
+The three-episode special scored the series’ highest ratings in five years, making Watson a pop culture icon and a part of the American lexicon.

-Harry’s ideas have reached far beyond the famous Stage 10 at Sony Studios where Jeopardy! is taped.
-He was instrumental in the creation of the Clue Crew, a team of roving correspondents who travel the world delivering visual clues for the millions of viewers back home.
-Additionally, Harry plays a very active role in Jeopardy!’s digital and social initiatives, including Jeopardy.com, Facebook, Twitter and Instagram.
+Friedman was instrumental in the creation of the JEOPARDY!
+Clue Crew, a team of roving correspondents who travel the world to tape visual clues for the millions of viewers back home.
+Additionally, Friedman plays a very active role in JEOPARDY!’s digital and social initiatives, including, Facebook, Twitter, and a brand-new Jeopardy.com.